gamemanual0/gm0/source/docs/power-and-electronics/servo-guide/choosing-servo.rst

 ^^^^^^^^^^^^^^^^

 - `goBILDA 5 Turn Servo <https://www.gobilda.com/2000-series-5-turn-dual-mode-servo-25-2-torque/>`_
    - goBILDA manufactures all three of their Dual Mode servos (Speed, Super Speed, Torque) in 5 turn varients, which can rotate 5 turns while still tracking position.
-These servos have high range, making them ideal for use with external gearboxes, but are more expensive and have a lower precision then the normal varients.
+These servos have high range, making them ideal for use with external gearboxes, but are more expensive and have a lower precision than the normal varients.

 REV and goBILDA :term:`servos <Servo>` can be purchased from REV and goBILDA websites respectively.
 For all other servos, some good sources are `ServoCity <https://www.servocity.com/>`_ or `Amazon <https://www.amazon.com/>`_.